thmsdnnr/javascript30/day26/README.md

 [X] Slightly more responsive?
 [ ] extend tooltip code, maybe make a "generate a tooltip" page in JS to practice displaying raw code / manipulating vars [ ] fix up a few of the "Magic numbers" like in the aptly named magicNavigation() function:

+[ ] could tweak divot position in the div based on mouse position, link text position, etc., but this is one of those diminishing returns things IMHO.